-- b.
-The level of remuneration is not less than what the employee was earning prior to becoming a redeployee, including but not limited to penalty rates, shift rates, overtime and allowances. - c.
-If an employee's pay fluctuates from fortnight to fortnight, the employee will be paid no less than the average of what they were paid (including penalty rates, shift rates, overtime and allowances) in the 12 months prior to becoming a redeployee (for the purposes of this calculation paid and unpaid leave will be excluded); - d.
-It is a reasonable distance/location from the employee's residence to the new place of employment; - e.
-The classification is not lower than the employee was previously engaged as; - f.
-The nature of the work is such that it is reasonable to perform, taking into account the employee's skill and experience; - g.
-There are no extenuating factors specific to the employee/worksite that would make it unreasonable for the employee to perform the ongoing permanent role. - 4.2.2 The above criteria does not limit further discussions and agreements between the employee and their case manager.
+- b) The level of remuneration is not less than what the employee was earning prior to becoming a redeployee, including but not limited to penalty rates, shift rates, overtime and allowances. - c) If an employee's pay fluctuates from fortnight to fortnight, the employee willbe paid no less than the average of what they were paid (including penalty rates, shift rates, overtime and allowances) in the 12 months prior to becoming a redeployee (for the purposes of this calculation paid and unpaid leave will be excluded); - d) It is a reasonable distance/location from the employee's residence to thenew place of employment; - e) The classification is not lower than the employee was previously engagedas; - f) The nature of the work is such that it is reasonable to perform, taking intoaccount the employee's skill and experience; - g) There are no extenuating factors specific to the employee/worksite that would make it unreasonable for the employee to perform the ongoing permanent role. - 5.2.2 The above criteria do not limit further discussions and agreements between the employee and their case manager.

-4.3 Making of an offer of suitable employment during redeployment program
+5.3 Making of an offer of suitable employment during redeployment program

-- 4.3.1.
-Within the first 6 months of an employee being declared excess, the applicable case managers/agency representatives must attempt to identify at least one role or placement that is a reasonable match with the employee's skills and capabilities (including with training). - 4.3.2.
-In the event that an offer for an alternative role/position is not made within 6 months of the employee being declared excess, the case manager must meet with the employee and their representative (if applicable) to discuss and review the employee's redeployment plan. - 4.3.3.
-The outcomes of these discussions and the action plan for next steps must be provided in writing to the employee and a copy forwarded to the Office for the Public Sector. - 4.3.4.
-In the event an offer for a suitable ongoing permanent role has not been identified and made within 9 months from the date of them being declared excess, the relevant agency must notify OPS. - 4.3.5.
-The Agency will discuss with the employee (and the relevant Union) any reasons that an alternative role has not been achieved.
-At this stage, the CPSE or representative from the OPS will become involved in order to review the process and options available for redeployment. - 4.3.6.
-In the event that an offer of suitable employment has not been identified and made within 12 months of the employee being declared excess, the Agency, the CPSE or representative from OPS, and the employee (and relevant Union) will meet to discuss the outcome of the redeployment/retraining programme.
-The parties will discuss: - Whether the redeployment plan has been complied with by the Agency and the employee; - Whether all reasonable efforts have been made to identify suitable employment for the employee; and
+- 5.3.1 Within the first 6 months of an employee being declared excess, the applicable case managers/agency representatives must attempt to identify at least one role or placement that is a reasonable match with the employee's skills and capabilities (including with training). - 5.3.2 In the event that an offer for an alternative role/position is not made within 6 months of the employee being declared excess, the case manager must meet with the employee (and relevant union/s) to discuss and review the employee's redeployment plan.
+The employee will be advised that they are entitled to be represented by their relevant union. - 5.3.3 The outcomes of these discussions and the action plan for next steps must be provided in writing to the employee and their union representative (if applicable). - 5.3.4 In the event an offer for a suitable ongoing permanent role has not been identified and made within 9 months from the date of them being declared excess, the relevant agency must notify the chief executive/HR Director. - 5.3.5 The Agency will discuss with the employee any reasons that an alternative role has not been achieved.
+This will include reviewing the process to date and options available for redeployment.
+The employee will be advised that they are entitled to be represented by their relevant union. - 5.3.6 In the event that an offer of suitable employment has not been identified and made within 12 months of the employee being declared excess, the case manager, the applicable HR Director of the agency and the employee will meet to discuss the outcome of the redeployment/retraining programme.
+The employee will be advised that they are entitled to be represented by their relevant union.
+The parties will discuss: - a) Whether the redeployment plan has been complied with by the agency and the employee; - b) Whether all reasonable efforts have been made to identify suitable employment for the employee; and